 Dogs who show a propensity to lick their stitches will need an Elizabethan or "E" collar to restrict access to the stitches.
 This is not very comfortable for the dog but it must be used strictly until the stitches are out and the incision is healed.

 Activity should be restricted during the week following surgery.
-Excessive activity can lead to swelling or fluid accumulation under the incision.
-If a fluid pocket does form, it should resolve on its own after a few weeks.
-If a fluid pocket forms and drains liquid from the incision, the dog should be re-checked with the veterinarian.
+Excessive activity can lead to swelling or fluid accumulation under the incision or even worse, a tear in the internal incision line.
+If a fluid pocket forms, it should resolve on its own after a few weeks.
+If something has torn inside, obviously the situation is more serious so it is prudent to have any incision swelling inspected at the veterinarian's office.
+Fluid drainage from the incision would also be reason for a recheck.

 What about Behavioral Changes?